-Since his graduation from the George Washington University PA Program in 1979, John Trimbath has helped prepare a path for the next generation of physician assistants.
-He has influenced governmental policy and hospital bylaws that are used in many institutions across the nation and has served on the Board of Directors for the Ohio Association of Physician Assistants and the American Academy of Physician Assistants.
+Since his graduation from the George Washington University PA Program in 1979, John Trimbath helped prepare a path for the next generation of physician assistants.
+He influenced governmental policy and hospital bylaws that are used in many institutions across the nation and served on the Board of Directors for the Ohio Association of Physician Assistants and the American Academy of Physician Assistants.

 While serving as an aircraft mechanic (1968-1972) in the U.S. Air Force, Mr. Trimbath’s drive to help others was influenced by medical corpsmen, and in 1977, he enrolled as a student at the George Washington PA Program where he began his association with the AAPA.
 Upon graduation, he chaired the Public Relations and Legislative Committee of the Ohio APA, helping to advance the profession to change how physician assistants practice.

 In 1980, when a residency program dissolved at a local Cleveland hospital (Euclid Hospital), Mr. Trimbath successfully established a medical/surgical PA service that helped manage the pre-op and post-op patients, in turn gaining PA recognition and trust from physicians, administrators and other health care professionals.
 He subsequently helped draft an original paper on Model Medical Staff Bylaws that serves as an excellent resource today.